 - The reserves are created and functioned on a core/buffer strategy.
 That is, the core areas have the legal status of a national park or sanctuary in India.
-The buffer areas form the peripheral region and is a combination of forest and non-forest lands.
-The project purposes to adopt an exclusive tiger agenda in the core areas and an inclusive people-centric approach in the buffer regions.
+The buffer areas form the peripheral region and are a combination of forest and non-forest lands.
+The project purposes of adopting an exclusive tiger agenda in the core areas and an inclusive people-centric approach in the buffer regions.

 - The project, apart from preserving the habitats of the tigers in their ecological purity, also does the job of conducting tiger census in the country.
 It also combats poaching.

 - During the 12th Plan, the budget had allocated Rs.1245 crore for Project Tiger.
 It is a central government-sponsored scheme.

 - Assistance is also given to the states to protect tigers in the respective states.
 In India, tigers are present in 19 states.

 - States maintain the Special Tiger Protection Force to protect tigers in the reserves.

 - The project is in the process of creating a national database of individual tigers with photos so that seized body parts or dead tigers can be traced.

 - The Monitoring System for Tigers – Intensive Protection and Ecological Status, or M-STrIPES was launched in 2010 and is a software-based monitoring system for tigers.